Career Timeline of Bubba Wallace: Major Achievements and Milestones

 2014: Full-Time Return to Camping World Truck Series

-In 2014, Wallace returned full-time to the Camping World Truck Series in the No. 54.
-He won the Drivin' for Linemen 200 at Gateway Motorsports Park in June.
-He switched to the No. 34 for the Kroger 200 at Martinsville in tribute to Wendell Scott, and won the season finale at Homestead Miami Speedway.
+In 2014, Wallace returned to the Camping World Truck Series full-time.
+In June, Wallace won the Drivin' for Linemen 200 at Gateway Motorsports Park.
+He won the Mudsummer Classic at Eldora Speedway and the Kroger 200 at Martinsville, dedicating the latter to Wendell Scott.
+He won the season finale at Homestead Miami Speedway, finishing third in points.

-On January 28, 2015, it was announced that Wallace would drive the No. 6 Ford EcoBoost Mustang, marking the start of his season with Roush Fenway Racing.
+On January 28, 2015, at NASCAR Media Day, it was announced that Wallace would drive the No. 6 Ford EcoBoost Mustang.

-On June 5, 2017, Richard Petty Motorsports announced plans for Wallace to drive the team's No. 43 Ford in place of injured Aric Almirola, marking his debut in the Cup Series.
+On June 5, 2017, Richard Petty Motorsports announced that Wallace would drive the team's No. 43 Ford in place of the injured Aric Almirola, making Wallace the first African-American to race in the Cup Series since Bill Lester in 2006.

-On October 25, 2017, Wallace was officially introduced as the new driver of the No. 43 for Richard Petty Motorsports, marking his first full-time Cup ride since Wendell Scott in 1971.
+On October 25, 2017, Wallace was officially introduced as the new driver of the No. 43 for Richard Petty Motorsports.
+He is the first African-American driver to have a full-time Cup ride since Wendell Scott in 1971.

-2018: Returned to K&N East at Watkins Glen
+2018: Returns to K&N East at Watkins Glen

-In 2018, Wallace returned to K&N East at Watkins Glen, driving the No. 27 Chevrolet for Jefferson Pitts Racing to gain extra road course experience before the Cup Series race.
+In 2018, Wallace returned to K&N East at Watkins Glen, driving the No. 27 Chevrolet for Jefferson Pitts Racing to gain extra road course experience before the Cup Series race that weekend.

-During the 2019 season, Wallace displayed his potential by winning the second stage of the Monster Energy Open and finishing fifth in the All-Star Race.
-He also spun Kyle Busch off the track at Watkins Glen.
+During the 2019 season, Wallace won the second stage of the Monster Energy Open and finishing fifth in the All-Star Race.
+At Watkins Glen, he spun Kyle Busch off the track on lap 61.

 May 2020: Speaking Out After George Floyd's Murder

-In May 2020, after the murder of George Floyd, Bubba Wallace began to speak out about the abuse of African Americans by the police.
+In May 2020, following the murder of George Floyd, Bubba Wallace began speaking out against the abuse of African Americans by the police, becoming the face of stock car racing's involvement in the Black Lives Matter movement.

 June 8, 2020: Call to Ban Confederate Flag

-On June 8, 2020, Bubba Wallace called on NASCAR to prohibit displays of the Confederate battle flag at races, becoming the face of stock car racing's involvement in the Black Lives Matter movement.
+On June 8, 2020, Bubba Wallace called on NASCAR to prohibit displays of the Confederate battle flag at NASCAR races.

 June 10, 2020: NASCAR Bans Confederate Flag

-On September 10, 2020, Wallace announced his departure from Richard Petty Motorsports (RPM) at the end of the 2020 season.
+On September 10, 2020, Wallace announced he would leave Richard Petty Motorsports at the end of the 2020 season.

-On September 21, 2020, Michael Jordan and Denny Hamlin created 23XI Racing, with Wallace as the first driver in the No. 23.
+On September 21, 2020, Michael Jordan and Denny Hamlin created 23XI Racing.
+Wallace was announced as the first driver in the No. 23 car.

 In 2020, Bubba Wallace founded and runs the Live to be Different Foundation.
-He also received the National Motorsports Press Association's Pocono Spirit Award and the Comcast Community Champion of the Year award.
+He also won the National Motorsports Press Association's Pocono Spirit Award and the Comcast Community Champion of the Year award.

 2020: Reunited with Crew Chief Jerry Baxter

-In 2020, Wallace was reunited with crew chief Jerry Baxter.
-He finished sixth in the Pennzoil 400 at Las Vegas and was 18th in points when the season was halted due to the COVID-19 pandemic.
+In 2020, Wallace reunited with crew chief Jerry Baxter.
+He finished sixth at the Pennzoil 400 in Las Vegas.
+The season was halted after four races due to the COVID-19 pandemic.

 2020: Black Lives Matter Paint Scheme

-In 2020, during the Blue-Emu Maximum Pain Relief 500 at Martinsville Speedway, Bubba Wallace's car featured a special Black Lives Matter paint scheme, including an illustration of black and white hands interlocking, the hashtag #BlackLivesMatter, and the phrase "Compassion, Love, Understanding."
+In 2020, at the Blue-Emu Maximum Pain Relief 500 NASCAR race, Bubba Wallace's car featured a special paint scheme to honor Black Lives Matter, including an illustration of black and white hands interlocking, the hashtag #BlackLivesMatter, and the phrase "Compassion, Love, Understanding."

 October 4, 2021: First Cup Win at Talladega

-On October 4, 2021, Wallace secured his first career Cup win at Talladega after the race was shortened due to rain, becoming the first African-American driver to win a Cup Series race since Wendell Scott in 1963 and earning the first win for a McDonald's-sponsored car since Jimmy Spencer in 1994.
+On October 4, 2021, Wallace earned his first career Cup win at Talladega after the race was shortened due to rain.
+Wallace is the first African-American driver to win a Cup Series race since Wendell Scott in 1963.
+Wallace also scored the first win for a McDonald's-sponsored car since Jimmy Spencer in 1994.

 2021: Crew Chief Since 2021

-On August 31, 2022, Bubba Wallace and crew chief Barker switched rides at 23XI for the remainder of the season, moving to the No. 45 car to pursue the owner's championship.
+On August 31, 2022, it was announced that Bubba Wallace, along with crew chief Barker, would switch rides at 23XI for the remainder of the season, moving to the No. 45 car to pursue the owner's championship.

-In 2023, Bubba Wallace made the playoffs for the first time in his career, achieved 5 top 5 finishes and 10 top 10 finishes, but had his first winless season since his first win in 2021.
+In 2023, Bubba Wallace started the season with a 20th-place finish at the Daytona 500 and made the playoffs for the first time in his career.
+Despite improving in overall points, achieving 5 top 5 finishes, and 10 top 10 finishes, 2023 marked Wallace's first winless season since his first win at Talladega in 2021.
+He advanced to the Round of 12 following the Bristol night race, but was later eliminated at the Charlotte Roval race.